ablab/viralVerify/README.md

             -p          Output predicted plasmidic contigs separately

-Output file: comma-separated table <input_file>_result_table.csv
+Output file: comma-separated table *<input_file>_result_table.csv*

 Output format: contig name, prediction result, log-likelihood ratio, list of predicted HMMs

-Fasta files with prediction results can be found in Prediction_results_fasta folder
+Fasta files with prediction results can be found in the *Prediction_results_fasta* folder

+### Retraining classifier

+You can retrain the classifier with your custom data using provided script *training_script.py*.
+It takes viral, chromosomal and plasmid (optionally) training sequences in fasta format and set of HMMS, predict genes and HMM hits, and returns the frequency table.
+To use the retrained classifier, replace the "classifier_table.txt" file in the viralVerify directory with the obtained table.